SCRT-HQ/VaporShell/docs/glossary/New-VSDMSReplicationInstance.md

 Constraints:
 + Must contain from 1 to 63 alphanumeric characters or hyphens.
 + First character must be a letter.
-+ Cannot end with a hyphen or contain two consecutive hyphens.
++ Can't end with a hyphen or contain two consecutive hyphens.
 Example: myrepinstance

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dms-replicationinstance.html#cfn-dms-replicationinstance-replicationinstanceidentifier